High deeds, O Germans, are to come from you!

 First open Traitor to her sacred name!

-We are busy working to bring William Wordsworth's "High deeds, O Germans, are to come from you!" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring William Wordsworth's "High deeds, O Germans, are to come from you!" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "High deeds, O Germans, are to come from you!" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.